Birch101/angular-14-demo-app/README.md

 The SQLite database is checked in with the code, but if required could be generated again by running the 'update-database' command from within Visual Studio.

 ## Deployment
-The Angular application is automatically deployed to this URL via a yaml script included in this repository:
+The Angular application is automatically deployed to an Azure App Service at this URL via a yaml script included in this repository:
 - https://angular-14-demo.azurewebsites.net

 This Angular application makes use of following API: